MeArm/learn.mearm.com/_docs/getting-started-with-the-mearm-pi.md

 level: core
 ---

-To build the MeArm Robot Kit for Raspberry Pi you should first set up your Raspberry Pi and calibrate your servo motors.
-This guide will help you to do that.
+To build the MeArm Robot Kit for Raspberry Pi you should first set up your Raspberry Pi and calibrate your servo motors. **Do not build the MeArm before you set up your Raspberry Pi and calibrate your servo motors**

 ![](/assets/docs/getting-started-with-the-mearm-pi/Blue with tone.png)